Indrajit-Banerjee7/Homepage_for_recruitment_startup/README.md

 # Table of Contents
 1. Description
 2. Features
-3. Technologies Used
-4. How to Use
+3. How to Use
-5. Contributing
+4. Contributing

 # Description
 Coursify is a modern and responsive website built with HTML, CSS, and Bootstrap.
 It offers a user-friendly interface for job seekers and recruiters to find the right match.
 The website includes a navigation bar, informative sections, and a footer.